adobe-fonts/vffirst-source-serif/README.md

 `kernFeatureWriter.py`) are taken from the `com.adobe.shortInstanceName`
 entry in each UFO's `lib.plist` file.
-If this key is not present the script will automaticaly generate a (not very clever) location name for the instance stored in that UFO.
+If this key is not present the script will automaticaly generate a (not very clever) location name for the instance corresponding to that UFO.